rust-lang/rust/src/doc/reference.md

   `"mips"`, `"powerpc"`, `"arm"`, or `"aarch64"`.
 * `target_endian = "..."`.
 Endianness of the target CPU, either `"little"` or
   `"big"`.
+* `target_env = ".."` - an option provided by the compiler by default
+  describing the runtime environment of the target platform.
+Some examples of this are `musl` for builds targeting the MUSL libc implementation, `msvc` for Windows builds targeting MSVC, and `gnu` frequently the rest of the time.
+This option may also be blank on some platforms.
 * `target_family = "..."`.
 Operating system family of the target, e. g.
   `"unix"` or `"windows"`.
 The value of this configuration option is defined as a configuration itself, like `unix` or `windows`.